ReproNim/reproschema-protocol-cookiecutter/README.md

 3. `protocol_description`: Description of the protocol.
     - A single brief sentence is recommended
     - Can easily be modified later
 4. `number_of_activities`: How many activities/assessments do you want to create?
-Choose between 1 and 5; later, it will randomly generate the number of activities of your choice for your protocol.
+Choose between 1 and 5; later, it will randomly generate the number of activities you choose for your protocol.
 5. `full_name`: Your name
 6. `email`: Your email
 7. `license`: Choose a license for the project.
 If your desired license is not listed, you can update or remove the `LICENSE` file in the generated project.